Dzigr/work_shedule/README.md

-# work_shedule
-Simple work shedule
+# Simple class for scheduling workday